 Ouray is nestled between high mountain peaks, giving it the deserved nickname of Little Switzerland.
 The town still has many unpaved streets, adding to its unpretentious charm.
 Here are highlights from our March trip, and I hope that they will help you make the most out of your Ouray experience.

-There are several different types of lodging options at the Wiesbaden.
-We had apartment style accommodations complete with a kitchen.
+There are several different types of lodging options at Wiesbaden.
+We had apartment-style accommodations complete with a kitchen.
 Eating in is a great way to save money if you are staying somewhere for more than two days.

-The Wiesbaden is retro, but has all the accoutrements of modern living such as flat screen televisions.
+The Wiesbaden is retro but has all the accouterments of modern living such as flat-screen televisions.
 The big bonus is that it is within walking distance of everything downtown Ouray has to offer.